TSX Venture Exchange Stock Maintenance Bulletins | 08.01.20 | finanzen.at

 Finder's Fee:

+A finder received a total cash commission of $34,084.80 and 189,360 non-transferable share purchase warrants to purchase 189,360 shares at a price of $0.18 per share for a period of 24 months following the closing of the private placement.

-The Company has confirmed the closing of the Private Placement in a news release dated December 31, 2019.
+The Company has confirmed the closing of the Private Placement in news releases dated December 23, 2019 and December 30, 2019.

 TYPE DE BULLETIN: Placement privé sans l'entremise d'un courtier